EVO Administration

 Drive replacement - Follow the instructions on the Replace disk page if you need to replace a failed drive.
 It is always recommended that you replace a failed drive with a brand new disk.

-Proper shudown - It is important that EVO be shutdown correctly.
+Proper shutdown - It is important that EVO be shutdown correctly.
 It should be shutdown from the System page, by an APC UPS, or by tapping the power button on the front panel.
 The disk lights inside EVO will begin to slowly blink in a waterfall pattern (8 and 16 bay systems only) within a few seconds to indicate that the system is shutting down.

 It is also possible to do a forced shutdown by pressing the front panel power button for several seconds, but this should only be done if absolutely necessary.